ddev2636/project-management/README.md

 # Project Management System

 ## Overview
-A full-stack project management system that allows users to track products, manage stock, and generate reports.
+A full-stack project management system that allows users to track products, manage projects, and generate reports.
 The project consists of a client built with [Next.js](https://nextjs.org/) and a server using [Node.js](https://nodejs.org/) and [Prisma](https://www.prisma.io/).

 ## Technologies Used